ambrogio-dev/node-closure-compiler-wrapper/README.md

 ```

-see test.js for more examples
+see [test.js]( https://github.com/simone-sanfratello/node-closure-compiler-wrapper/blob/master/test.js) for more examples

-**NOTE: multiple operation are very expensive and can easily freeze the machine until end**
+**NOTE: multiple operations are very expensive and can easily freeze the machine until end**

 ### jsdoc